SnetkovDA/GetDataFromVoltammograms/README.md

 ## How to use this programm?
 1. Open file with data.
 Supports: *.dat, .csv* files.
     CSV file must be constructed in this way:
-     -First colomn - time;
+    - First colomn - time;
-     -Second colomn - current;
+    - Second colomn - current;
-     -Third colomn - potential;
+    - Third colomn - potential;
-     -All colomns should be separated by ";".
+    - All colomns should be separated by ";".
 2. Choose polynom power to separate source data.
 (Supported values: 1 - 6).
 3. Press "Find points" key.
 4. Now you can see plot of inverse values with line separates it into two part.